Minecraft (franchise): A Minecraft Movie (2025)

-In July 2015, Warner Bros. hired Rob McElhenney to direct the film.
-According to McElhenney, he had been drawn to the film based on the open-world nature of the game, an idea Warner Bros. had initially agreed with and provided him with a preliminary US$150 million budget for.
-In 2016, early production started on the film, including having had given a release date of 24 May 2019 in June, Jason Fuchs set to write the script in October, and Steve Carell contracted to star in November.
-McElhenney's Minecraft film "slowly died on the vine," and due to scheduling conflicts, he left the film in August 2018, and Fuchs was replaced with Aaron and Adam Nee, resulting in a delayed release date.
+In July 2015, it was announced that Warner Bros. had hired Rob McElhenney to direct the film.
+According to McElhenney, he had been drawn to the film based on the open-world nature of the game, an idea Warner Bros. had initially agreed with and for which they had provided him with a preliminary US$150 million budget.
+In 2016, early production started on the film, including in June assigning a release date of 24 May 2019, in October setting Jason Fuchs to write the script, and in November contracting Steve Carell to star as the voice of an unknown character.
+McElhenney's Minecraft film "slowly died on the vine," and due to scheduling conflicts, he left the film in August 2018, Aaron and Adam Nee were tapped to rewrite the script, and the film was delayed as a result.
+No new director was announced at that time.